zzulueta/mslearn-ai-agents/Instructions/03c-use-agent-tools-with-mcp.md

    python client.py
     ```

-    You should see some output similar to the folloiwng:
+    You should see some output similar to the following:

     ```
     Created agent, ID: <<agent-id>>